-In addition to relatedness cues, other factors have been shown to influence judgment making.
+In addition to relatedness cues, other factors have been shown to influence judgments.
 For example, perceptual cues have been shown to affect a variety of judgment tasks, including affective judgments (e.g., judging a target item’s beauty, Reber, Winkileman, and Schwarz, 1998), veridicality judgments (e.g., truthfulness of statements; Reber & Schwarz, 1999), and JOLs (Rhodes & Castel, 2008).
 Typically, studies investigating the effects of perceptual cues on judgment making do so by varying the ease with which participants can encode stimuli (see Schwarz, 2004, for a review).
 These ease-of-processing manipulations typically occur by changing some aspect of the stimuli (e.g., size, clarity, etc.) such that certain items are made more difficult to encode relative to others.
-For example, Reber et al. (1998) reported that participants judge perceptually fluent items as being more affectively pleasing relative to disfluent items.
+For example, Reber et al. (1998) reported that participants judge perceptually fluent items as being more affectively pleasing versus disfluent items.
 Additionally, Reber and Schwarz (1999) showed that participants are more likely to judge more perceptually fluent statements (e.g., a statement presented in black ink against a white background) as being true compared to less perceptually fluent statements (e.g., a statement presented in yellow ink against a white background).
 Collectively, items classified as more perceptually fluent are processed more quickly and are more likely to encourage agreement than those that are not.
-Thus, ease-of-processing can influence the judgment process.

 Importantly, these effects have been shown to extend to JOLs, as ease-of-processing has similarly been found to influence the magnitude and accuracy of these judgments.
 For example, Rhodes and Castel (2008) tested participants on word pairs that were studied in either large (48-pt.) or small (18-pt.) font sizes.
 A font-size effect was found in which JOLs were greater when pairs were presented in large versus small font, however, this increase in JOLs did not translate to recall, as both font types were equivalent.
-Subsequent experiments indicated that the font-size effect was largely driven by the additional ease-of-processing afforded by the large font pairs.
-For example, the font-size effect was largely diminished when ease of reading was manipulated such that words were presented by alternating between uppercase and lowercase letters (e.g., HoUsE) and, furthermore, the effect was moderated by pair relatedness, as the effect was reduced when participants studied related pairs relative to unrelated pairs (Rhodes & Castel, 2008).
+Subsequent experiments indicated that the font-size effect was largely driven by the additional ease-of-processing afforded by the large-font pairs.
+For example, the font-size effect was largely diminished when ease of reading was manipulated such that words were presented by alternating between uppercase and lowercase letters (e.g., HoUsE) and, furthermore, the effect was moderated by pair relatedness, as the effect was reduced when participants studied related pairs relative to unrelated pairs (Rhodes & Castel).

 The font-size effect has been reported in several studies.
 For example, Kornell, Rhodes, Castel, and Tauber (2011) replicated the font-size effect and showed that this pattern holds even when pairs are studied repeatedly.
 More recently, Hu, Li, Zheng, Su, Liu, and Luo (2015) divided participants into groups that either studied or observed the participants who had been assigned to the study group.
 Participants in the study group made JOLs for pairs presented in either large or small fonts, while participants in the observer group were asked to guess the JOLs that participants in the study group would make and were only made aware of the font size of the pair that was being viewed, not the pair itself.
-Participants in both groups provided higher JOLs for large than small font pairs.
+Participants in both groups provided higher JOLs for large- than small-font pairs.
 Finally, Price and Harrison (2017) examined whether the font-size effect influenced the magnitude of pre-study JOLs.
 Overall, they showed that participants tended to assign higher JOLs for items presented in a large font higher relative to small font regardless of whether the JOL was made pre- or post-study.